 What is fasting?

 Fasting is a powerful spiritual discipline.
 Through fasting and prayer, the Holy Spirit can transform your life.
 And the practice of fasting has strong roots in the Bible.
 Jesus himself spent time in fasting and prayer during his life on earth, and he expected his followers to fast as well.
 Most commonly, fasting is when you abstain from food or a certain type of food for a period of time.
 However, there are multiple ways to fast, all with the potential to help you grow spiritually.

 It’s important to ensure you’re listening to both the Holy Spirit and your own body in the way you fast.
 Instead of abstaining from food altogether, you may fast from a particular type of food or even something other than food, such as social media.
 You might decide to fast until a certain time in the day or skip a certain meal.
 There are many ways to ensure you’re getting the physical nourishment you need while still enjoying the spiritual nourishment fasting and prayer offer.

 Fasting and prayer can also bring about more than just personal transformation.
 When God’s people practice biblical fasting and prayer, God hears from heaven and can heal our lives, our churches, our communities, our nations, and our world.
-Fasting and prayer can bring about revival—a change in direction and the fulfillment of the Great Commission.
+Fasting and prayer can bring about revival—a change in direction.

 Fasting in the Bible